Tramlink: Stops

-All stops have disabled access, raised paving, CCTV, a Passenger Help Point, a Passenger Information Display (PID), litter bins, a ticket machine, a noticeboard and lamp-posts, and most also have seats and a shelter.

-The PIDs display the destinations and expected arrival times of the next two trams.
+Stops are unstaffed and had automated ticket machines that are no longer in use due to TfL making trams cashless.
+In general, access between the platforms involves crossing the tracks by pedestrian level crossing.
+Stops also feature CCTV, a Passenger Help Point, a Passenger Information Display (PID), litter bins, a noticeboard and lamp-posts, and most also have seats and a shelter.
+The PIDs display the destinations and expected arrival times of the next three trams.
 They can also display any message the controllers want to display, such as information on delays or even safety instructions for vandals to stop putting rubbish or other objects onto the track.

 Routes

 Tramlink has been shown on the principal tube map since 1 June 2016, having previously appeared only on the "London Connections" map.

 When Tramlink first opened it had three routes: Line 1 (yellow) from Wimbledon to Elmers End, Line 2 (red) from Croydon to Beckenham Junction, and Line 3 (green) from Croydon to New Addington.
-On 23 July 2006 the network was restructured, with Route 1 from Elmers End to Croydon, Route 2 from Beckenham Junction to Croydon and Route 3 from New Addington to Wimbledon.
-On 25 June 2012 Route 4 from Therapia Lane to Elmers End was introduced.
-On Monday 4 April 2016, Route 4 was extended from Therapia Lane to Wimbledon.
+On 23 July 2006, the network was restructured, with Route 1 from Elmers End to Croydon, Route 2 from Beckenham Junction to Croydon and Route 3 from New Addington to Wimbledon.
+On 25 June 2012, Route 4 from Therapia Lane to Elmers End was introduced.
+On 4 April 2016, Route 4 was extended from Therapia Lane to Wimbledon.

 On 25 February 2018, the network and timetables were restructured again for more even and reliable services.
 As part of this change, trams would no longer display route numbers on their dot matrix destination screens.
 This resulted in three routes: